MiCode/Xiaomi_Kernel_OpenSource/Documentation/virt/kvm/api.rst

 Note that KVM does not skip the faulting instruction as it does for KVM_EXIT_MMIO, but userspace has to emulate any change to the processing state if it decides to decode and emulate the instruction.

+This feature isn't available to protected VMs, as userspace does not have access to the state that is required to perform the emulation.
+Instead, a data abort exception is directly injected in the guest.
+Note that although KVM_CAP_ARM_NISV_TO_USER will be reported if queried outside of a protected VM context, the feature will not be exposed if queried on a protected VM file descriptor.

 ::